 Their confidence has been boosted by the hugely popular Help to Buy scheme, and rock-bottom mortgage interest rates.

-Whilst the Help to Buy ISA scheme is due to end on 30 November 2019, the Help to Buy shared equity scheme is due to carry on for another three years.
+Whilst the Help to Buy ISA scheme ended on 30 November 2019, the Help to Buy shared equity scheme is due to carry on until 2023.
 So, there is plenty of time to get ready to apply for a Help to Buy mortgage.
 Government help to buy a home continues to get others on the property ladder.

 It is also the ideal moment to bag a bargain if you’re buying without government help and are looking to live in outer London or its outlying commuter towns and cities such as Cambridge, Crawley, Elmbridge, Harrow and Milton Keynes.